sagargulia001/Neighbor-Share/README.md

-# 🏘️ Neighbour Share
+# 🏘️ Neighbor Share

-**Neighbour Share** is a community-first web app that empowers neighbors to connect, support, and share resources locally.
+**Neighbor Share** is a community-first web app that empowers neighbors to connect, support, and share resources locally.
 Whether you want to **buy, sell, borrow, lend**, or **donate to charity**, this platform provides a simple, accessible interface to make it all happen — no backend required.

 ---